Integrating a Patient Transfer Center into Your Health System: A Guide for Health Care Leaders

 In managing patient access, data is a powerful tool for driving decision-making and optimizing processes.
 A patient transfer center can generate a wealth of data that, when analyzed correctly, can significantly enhance your health system’s efficiency and effectiveness.

 Start by establishing baseline metrics before implementing the patient transfer center.
-This could include Speed to accept, request to bed and declinations.
+This could include speed to accept, request to bed and declinations.
 These benchmarks will help you measure the impact of the new system.

 Next, work with your vendor to utilize data to monitor the performance of the transfer center.
 This allows for quick adjustments and continuous improvement.
 For example, if data shows a bottleneck in patient transfers, you can address it immediately.